About the Alumni Office

 How much time must a mentor allocate?

-In order for the scheme to work, we require mentors to commit to a minimum of 6 meetings or contacts with their mentees (either in person, via emails, phone or skype) and generally for a period of 5 to 6 months.
-It is the mentee’s responsibility to organise these meetings.
+- For the scheme to work, we require mentors to commit to a minimum of 6 meetings or contacts with students placed with them (either in person, via emails, phone or skype) and generally for a period of 5 to 6 months.
+It is the student's responsibility to organise these meetings.

 How to apply?

-Applications for student mentee are open throughout November – December and will be reviewed by the Careers and Student Services Department.
+Applications for students to be mentored are open throughout November – December and will be reviewed by the Careers and Student Services Department.
 Students from all courses can apply, with priority being given to first-time applicants.

 Successful candidates will be invited to meet their mentors during a briefing session that will include: establishing goals and expectations, preferred methods of contact and planning meetings along with support from the Careers Service.